maryletey/Derivatives-and-Securities-Research/instructions.md

 # Instructions

-Please follow the below instructions to successfully use my repository.
+Please follow the below instructions to successfully use our repository.

 ## Cloning the repository

-To clone my repository, type the following command into a terminal
+To clone our repository, type the following command into a terminal

 ```sh
 git clone https://github.com/maryletey/Derivatives-and-Securities-Research.git